Typhoon Tornado Tsunami Preparedness Tips

 If you are not warned to evacuate and you plan to stay put.
 Take steps to ensure your home is sturdy enough to endure extreme winds and possible flash floods.
 If in doubt of your homes ability to provide safety, evacuate and head to your pre-designated evacuation or safety center.

 Typhoons are a naturally occurring weather phenomenon and can not be prevented.
-However, that doesn’t mean you can’t take steps to prevent or reduce their destruction.
+However, that doesn’t mean you can’t take steps to protect yourself.

 Emergency Preparedness Tips for Tornado’s